Tedcharlesbrown/ofxEosSyncLib/README.md

 1. Type in the IP Address of the console into the app
 2. Match the rx port of the console to the tx port in the app.
 3. Match the tx port of the console to the rx port in the app.
-4. Type in the IP Address of the phone running the app into the console, seperating multiple IP's by commmas.
+4. Type in the IP Address of the phone running the app into the console, separating multiple IP's by commmas.

 On the other hand, with TCP the user only has to...
 1. Type in the IP Address of the console into the app.